Goodness of fit by Neyman-Pearson testing

 In previous works on NPLM~\cite{DAgnolo:2018cun,DAgnolo:2019vbw,dAgnolo:2021aun,Letizia:2022xbe,Grosso:2023ltd} we introduced and employed the notion of ideal sensitivity or ideal median $Z$-score, $Z_{\rm{id}}$.
-The definition of this quantity emerges from the powerful result known as the Neyman--Pearson lemma~\cite{Neyman:1933wgr}, which identify the hypothesis test strategy that is in absolute the most sensitive (highest power for given size) to one given alternative hypothesis tested against one given reference (or null) hypothesis.
-The sensitivity of such optimal test, $Z_{\rm{id}}$, is an absolute measure of how different the alternative is from the reference hypothesis, and of how easy or hard it is to tell them apart.
-It does not correspond to the sensitivity that has to be expected from any GoF method.
-Any test of hypothesis, apart from the optimal test itself, must produce a sensitivity that is below $Z_{\rm{id}}$, again due to the Neyman--Pearson lemma.
-In particular, the GoF test sensitivity $Z$ must thus be smaller than $Z_{\rm{id}}$.
-Computing $Z_{\rm{id}}$ for each alternative hypothesis that is being tested serves instead to assess how easy or hard the alternative hypothesis is to be discriminated from the reference.
-Aspirationally, a ``good'' GoF method should be a one that responds uniformly---i.e., with comparable $Z$---to all the alternatives with comparable $Z_{\rm{id}}$.
+The definition of this quantity emerges from the powerful result known as the Neyman--Pearson lemma~\cite{Neyman:1933wgr}, identifying the hypothesis test strategy that is the most sensitive, defined as the most powerful at any given test size.
+The sensitivity of such optimal test, $Z_{\rm{id}}$, serves two purposes.
+On the one hand, it can be used for an objective evaluation since it is an upper bound to any GoF method.
+However, it also allows to compare different alternative hypotheses by establishing how hard it is to detect them.
+Therefore, a ``good'' GoF method should respond uniformly---i.e., with comparable values of $Z$---to all the alternatives with comparable $Z_{\rm{id}}$.
 This uniform response is qualitatively observed for the NPLM method within each of the GoF setups we studied (but not across different setups).
 This is reviewed in the next sections.